 81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Depression and anxiety are common among pregnant women.
-It is multifactorial and the core reasons for one’s depression can differ from one person to the other.
+It is multifactorial, and the core reasons for one’s depression can differ from one person to the other.
 Interestingly, there is more and more research on how impactful a diet is for our mental health.
-It hypothesized that how well you eat can have an impact on your mental health.
+It hypothesised that how well you eat can impact your mental health.

 First and foremost, a balanced diet is the foundation of any healthy diet.
-How then should you try to achieve this, you might ask?
+How, then, should you try to achieve this, you might ask?
 You can always use the “quarter, quarter, half” rule.
-This rule should be your bread and butter concept every single time you are at the dining table.
-This helps you to gauge how much of each main group you should be eating on a plate.
-A quarter of the plate should be filled with your choice of staple, another quarter of the plate should be filled with your choice of animal or plant-based protein and one-half of the plate should be filled with vegetables!
-This simple practice at every meal time would help to ensure that you are taking sufficient macronutrients from your diet and minimize deficiency of certain micronutrients.
+This rule should be your bread and butter concept whenever you are at the dining table.
+This helps you gauge how much of each main group you should eat on a plate.
+Your plate should be filled a quarter with your choice of staple, another quarter of the plate should be filled with your choice of animal or plant-based protein and one-half of the plate should be filled with vegetables!
+This simple daily practice would help ensure you take sufficient macronutrients from your diet and minimise deficiency of certain micronutrients.

 Fish twice a week

 How many of us are aware of our fish intake?
-Are you keeping in check how often you consume Omega 3-DHA-rich fish per week?
-You may have never thought about this before but the recommended intake of fish to support mothers during pregnancy for a healthy diet and mental health is two servings of low mercury fish per week such as Salmon, Skipjack Tuna, Saba fish or Cod fish to name a few.
+Are you keeping in mind how often you consume Omega 3-DHA-rich fish weekly?
+You may have never thought about this before.
+Still, the recommended fish intake to support mothers during pregnancy for a healthy diet and mental health is two servings of low-mercury fish per week, such as Salmon, Skipjack Tuna, Saba fish or Cod fish, to name a few.
 Fish like these are also rich in Omega 3-DHA!

 Omega 3-DHA is anti-inflammatory, which interacts with mood-related molecules in the brain that helps to relieve depression.
-Besides that, Omega 3-DHA intakes also help with brain development of the fetus during pregnancy too!
+Besides that, Omega 3-DHA intakes also help with the fetus’s brain development during pregnancy too!
 Talk about killing two birds with one stone!

 Fiber from fruits and vegetables

-Yes, yes, this may sound boring to you but it is true!
+Yes, yes, this may sound boring to you, but it is true!
 Fruits and vegetables are good for you!
-Beyond merely providing you fiber to ensure smooth bowel movements, the different colours of fruits and vegetables carry phytochemicals that are beneficial for good health!
+Beyond merely providing you fiber to ensure smooth bowel movements, the different colours of fruits and vegetables carry phytochemicals that benefit good health!
 How so?
-These phytochemicals are anti-inflammatory and play an important role in reducing the risk of incidence and mortality from heart diseases and stroke.
-Besides that, higher intake of fruits and vegetables is associated with lower risk of depression.
-The nutrient content of these fruits and vegetables like Beta-carotene, Vitamin C and Vitamin E have been reported to be effective antioxidants.
-It was also hypothesized that folate that can be found in fruits and vegetables are involved in neurotransmitters in the brain that are related to mood.
+These phytochemicals are anti-inflammatory and are important in reducing the risk of incidence and mortality from heart diseases and stroke.
+Besides that, a higher intake of fruits and vegetables is associated with a lower risk of depression.
+The nutrient content of these fruits and vegetables, like Beta-carotene, Vitamin C and Vitamin E, has been reported to be effective antioxidants.
+It was also hypothesised that folate which can be found in fruits and vegetables, is involved in neurotransmitters in the brain that are related to mood.

-Unfortunately, Vitamin D rich foods are very limited.
+Unfortunately, Vitamin D-rich foods are very limited.
 Vitamin D is mainly obtained from exposure to the sun on our skin.
-Despite living in such a tropical country where we are blessed to enjoy the sun all year round, these days many of us are either working from home or stuck in tall office buildings from dawn to dusk.
+Despite living in such a tropical country where we are blessed to enjoy the sun all year round, many of us are working from home or stuck in tall office buildings from dawn to dusk.

-This lifestyle and working environment do put many of us at risk of Vitamin D deficiency or inadequacy.
-Thus, it is important for many of us to obtain our healthy dose of Vitamin D from more sun exposure and vitamin D rich foods.
+This lifestyle and working environment put many of us at risk of Vitamin D deficiency or inadequacy.
+Thus, many of us need to obtain our healthy dose of Vitamin D from more sun exposure and vitamin D-rich foods.